Hootie & the Blowfish: 2008–2018: Hiatus and solo work

 In 2008, Rucker announced in an AOL Sessions interview that the band would go on hiatus for several years so that Rucker could pursue a solo career as a country music performer.
 Rucker confirmed the band would still perform their scheduled charity concerts but added they would not record or tour.
 Rucker later clarified the band was not splitting up.

 In 2009, Hootie & the Blowfish performed live in a ballet that chronicled their rise and success in the 1990s.

 Rucker went on to record the solo albums Learn to Live, Charleston, SC 1966, True Believers, Home for the Holidays, and Southern Style.

 The band reunited for a one-time performance on the Late Show with David Letterman in the run-up to Letterman's retirement from the show in May 2015.
 In August 2015, Darius Rucker said on The Today Show that the band members were working on new songs and would record a new album when they had enough material.

 In 2015, the Irish band Music for Dead Birds released a song titled 'Hooty and the Blowfish', a slight misspelling of the group's name.

 2019–present: New music and tour

 On December 3, 2018, the band announced the 44-city Group Therapy Tour with Barenaked Ladies in 2019 to commemorate the 25th anniversary of the release of Cracked Rear View.
 The tour began on May 30, 2019, in Virginia Beach and concluded on September 13 in their hometown of Columbia, South Carolina.
 They also signed a new record deal with UMG Nashville."

 The band's sixth studio album, Imperfect Circle, was released on November 1, 2019.

 In April 2020, the band released a cover version of R.E.M.'s "Losing My Religion".

 In 2022, Sonefeld released a memoir entitled Swimming with a Blowfish: Hootie, Healing, and the Ride of a Lifetime (ISBN 978-1-63576-767-4).
 In 2024, Rucker released Life's Too Short: A Memoir (ISBN 978-0-06323-874-9).

+In 2024, the band continued touring with the 43-city Summer Camp With Trucks Tour, featuring Collective Soul and Edwin McCain.